bismuthfoundation/stator/README.md

 # stator

-Stator is a Bismuth statistics reporter and an API explorer all-in-one, created to explore paths of improvement for Bismuth integrations
+Lightweight Bismuth statistics reporter based on tornado and Bismuth API with no direct access to the database.
+To run it, execute web.py and go to http://127.0.0.1:8888